 What is the difference between GC and HPLC in fuel analysis?

+Gas chromatography (GC) separates volatile compounds using a carrier gas and is the standard method for hydrocarbon speciation and trace contaminant detection in gasoline and diesel.
 HPLC uses a liquid mobile phase and is better suited for less volatile compounds like FAME in biodiesel blends, where EN 14078 and ASTM D7371 apply.
 GC-MS is preferred when molecular identification of unknowns is required alongside separation.

 How do computational tools complement physical fuel testing?

 Computational tools like chemometric models and CFD simulation predict fuel properties and system behavior faster and at lower cost than physical testing alone.
-They’re most valuable for screening, trend monitoring, and system design validation.
+They are most valuable for screening, trend monitoring, and system design validation.
+Physical testing remains the regulatory reference for specification compliance and novel fuel qualification — computational tools supplement but do not replace it for high-stakes decisions.

 Which ASTM standards govern diesel fuel quality testing?